 diagram and then use one or both of these techniques:

-In the Simulink Editor, select Display > Signals & Ports > Port Data Types.
+In the Simulink Editor, on the Debug tab, select Information Overlays and navigate to the ports section.
+Select the port data type you want to display.
 The data types appear on the block diagram next to each signal.
 For more information, see Port Data Types.

-Inspect the right side of the Data Type column in the Model Data Editor (View > Model Data Editor).
-For more information about the Model Data Editor, see Configure Data Properties by Using the Model Data Editor.
+Inspect the right side of the Data Type column in the Model Data Editor (on the Modeling tab, click Model Data Editor).
+For more information, see Model Data Editor.

 Using these techniques to inspect data types helps you to: